 - Front panel: Power button ,2 USB 3.0, headphone and microphone jacks

-Before we examine the ins and outs of this ITX case, first let’s start out with my favorite part of the review, the unboxing.
-To start off the box is a fairly plane brown box, with the CCD logo and also identifying markings that the MI-6 case is inside on all sides of the box.
-There are no flashy pictures of the case, or any specs printed on the box, CCD wants you to realize, its what’s inside that counts.
+Before we examine the ins and outs of this ITX case, first let’s start out with my favourite part of the review, the unboxing.
+To start off the box is a fairly plain brown box, with the CCD logo and also identifying markings that the MI-6 case is inside on all sides of the box.
+There are no flashy pictures of the case, or any specs printed on the box, CCD wants you to realize, it is what is inside that counts.

 A Closer Look at the Case